 \section{Modeling opinion exchange}

 The exchange of opinions between individuals is a fundamental social interaction that plays a role in nearly any social, political and economic process.
-While it is unlikely that a simple mathematical model can accurately describe the exchange of opinions between two persons, one could hope to gain some insights on emergent phenomena that affect large groups of people.
+While it is unlikely that a simple mathematical model can accurately describe the exchange of opinions between two people, one could hope to gain some insights on emergent phenomena that affect large groups of people.

 Moreover, many models in this field are an excellent playground for mathematicians, especially those working in probability, algorithms and combinatorics.
-One of the goals of this survey is to introduce such models to mathematicians, and especially to those working in discrete mathematics, information theory, optimization and probability and statistics.
+The goal of this survey is to introduce such models to mathematicians, and especially to those working in discrete mathematics, information theory, optimization, probability and statistics.